gradle/gradle/design-docs/incremental-build.md

 ### Open Issues

 - Skip warm-up or have explicit opt-in for warm up profiling?
+  - Conditionally enabling the profiler in the code by using Yourkit API.
 - For cross-version tests, skip all versions except the current?
 - Do we care about conditionally profiling the CLI and daemon processes (such that the profiling options should be configurable for each)?